gyng/rcanary/README.md

 [![Build Status](https://travis-ci.org/gyng/rcanary.svg?branch=master)](https://travis-ci.org/gyng/rcanary)

-A minimal program to monitor statuses of webpages, with super-basic logging and email alerts via SMTP.
+A minimal program to monitor statuses of webpages, with super-basic logging and email alerts via SMTP. rcanary exposes a websocket server for dashboards to connect to.

 # Usage